 This workshop focuses on the individual and system factors that influence risky behavior, the principles of behavior and person-based psychology, hazard recognition and human error reduction, principles of safety leadership, and components of a successful observation and feedback process to help organizations achieve an injury free workplace.

-- Use principles of people and behavior-based psychology to facilitate a Total Safety Culture
+- Use principles of behavior-based psychology to facilitate an Ideal Safety Culture

-- Increase empowerment, ownership and involvement in occupational health and safety
+- Understand how to increase empowerment, ownership and involvement in occupational health and safety.

-- Align safety management systems to drive positive culture change
+- Learn how to align safety management systems to drive positive culture change.

 Steve is co-founder and senior partner at Safety Performance Solutions, Inc. He earned an M.S. in Industrial/Organizational Psychology from West Chester University and a M.A. and Ph.D.
 (Under Dr. E. Scott Geller) in Applied/Experimental Psychology with a focus in Organizational Behavior Management from Virginia Tech.